jasongilman/e84dan-emacs/README.markdown

-# Dan Pilone's Emacs customizations
+# Dan Pilone's Emacs customizations with adjustments by Jason Gilman
 This project contains a copy of the customizations I use for emacs.
 For a basic emacs install I install Emacs or Aquamacs then install the emacs starter kit: